 Octopath Traveler’s fantasy world is not that dissimilar to Breath of the Wild’s world.
 The freedom of exploring each character’s adventure is also mirrored in Breath of the Wild’s dungeons.

 Xenoblade Chronicles 2, at first glance, doesn’t have much in common with a pixel-style, turn-based game like Octopath Traveler.

-However, the two share a lot of core gameplay foundations, that have just branched off to varying degrees.
+However, the two share a lot of core gameplay foundations.

 Xenoblade Chronicles 2 is a much longer game when compared to Octopath Traveler, so if that game left you wanting more, Xenoblade Chronicles offers approximately 60-70 hours more gameplay.

 Xenoblade Chronicles 2 has a much more complex battle system as well, on top of being real-time-action-based.

 Octopath Traveler is easier to pick up, but if it is a little too easy or strategically lacking for you, Xenoblade Chronicles 2 is a great change of pace.

 Octopath Traveler is a lot more story-focused when compared to Xenoblade Chronicles 2.
 However, Xenoblade Chronicles 2 has a lot more side quests for players to complete.